CDC says many Americans can now go outside without a mask | Taiwan News | 2021/04/28

 The advice to the unvaccinated applies to adults and children alike, according to the CDC.
 None of the COVID-19 vaccines in use in the U.S. is authorized for children under 16.

+“The biggest thing that it helps us is our mental health,” said Tim Stephens, a 52-year-old software salesman in Birmingham, Alabama, who suffered a bout of COVID-19 and has since gotten vaccinated.

+"To be able to feel like we’re turning the corner and can confidently go out and experience life and do a lot of the things that we did before COVID became an acronym in our world.
+It’s one more step in the process of moving beyond this.”

-In the small town of Oxford, Nebraska, population 800, hardly anyone wears a mask, and the school district dropped its mask mandate last month.
+In Oxford, Nebraska, population 800, hardly anyone wears a mask, and the school district dropped its mask mandate last month.
 Superintendent Bryce Jorgensen said maybe 10 of the 370 students are still covering their faces.

 “What goes on in other states is what goes on in other states,” Jorgensen said.
 “You just can’t compare Chicago to Oxford, Nebraska.
 Things are just different.”